Rates of Compact Object Coalescences: Modelled rates

 \subsection{Isolated binary evolution modelling (population synthesis)}

+Almost all stars massive enough to form neutron stars and black holes are born in binaries or higher-multiplicity systems \citep{Sana:2012,MoeDiStefano:2017}.
 We begin by considering compact-object coalescences in isolated binaries, namely those which do not appreciably interact with their environment.
 This channel has been studied since the 1970s.
-Some of the ground-breaking works particularly relevant to the formation of coalescing compact-object binaries include \citet{Tutukov:1973, vdHDeLoore:1973,DeLoore:1975,FlanneryvdH:1975,TutukovYungelson:1993,Lipunov:1997,BetheBrown:1998,Dewi:2006,Nelemans:2003,VossTauris:2003,Kalogera:2007,OShaughnessy:2008} (see \citealt{MandelFarmer:2018} for a brief summary of the early history).
+Some of the ground-breaking works particularly relevant to the formation of coalescing compact-object binaries include \citet{Tutukov:1973, vdHDeLoore:1973,DeLoore:1975,FlanneryvdH:1975,TutukovYungelson:1993,Lipunov:1997,BetheBrown:1998,Dewi:2006,Nelemans:2001,VossTauris:2003,Kalogera:2007,OShaughnessy:2008} (see \citealt{MandelFarmer:2018} for a brief summary of the early history).